alphagov/govuk_publishing_components/docs/analytics-ga4/trackers.md

 The [event tracker](trackers/ga4-event-tracker.md) handles tracking on buttons or other interactive elements, such as tabs and details elements.

+## Finder tracker

+The [finder tracker](trackers/ga4-finder-tracker.md) adds tracking to the GOVUK finders in `finder-frontend` such as <https://www.gov.uk/search/all>.

 ## Focus loss tracker

 The [focus loss tracker](trackers/ga4-focus-loss-tracker.md) is designed to capture data about an element when it loses focus.